Methylphenidate: Names

-Concerta tablets are marked with the letters "ALZA" and followed by: "18", "27", "36", or "54", relating to the mg dosage strength.
-Approximately 22% of the dose is immediate release, and the remaining 78% of the dose is released over 10–12 hours post-ingestion, with an initial increase over the first 6 to 7 hours, and subsequent decline in released drug.
+Concerta tablets are marked with the letters "ALZA" and followed by: "18", "27", "36", or "54", relating to the dosage strength in milligrams.
+They use osmotic-controlled release oral delivery system.
+Approximately 22% of the dose is immediate-release, and the remaining 78% of the dose is released over 10–12 hours post-ingestion, with an initial increase over the first 6–7 hours, and subsequent decline in the released drug.

 Ritalin LA capsules are marked with the letters "NVR" (abbrev.: Novartis) and followed by: "R20", "R30", or "R40", depending on the (mg) dosage strength.
 Ritalin LA provides two standard doses – half the total dose being released immediately and the other half released four hours later.
 In total, each capsule is effective for about eight hours.

-Metadate CD capsules contain two types of beads; 30% are immediate release, and the other 70% are evenly sustained release.
+Metadate CD capsules contain two types of beads: 30% are immediate-release, and the other 70% are evenly sustained release.

-Medikinet Retard/CR/Adult/Modified Release tablets is an extended-release oral capsule form of Methylphenidate.
-It delivers 50% of dosage as IR MPH and the remaining 50% in 3–4 hours.
+Medikinet Retard/CR/Adult/Modified Release tablets are an extended-release oral capsule form of methylphenidate.
+It delivers 50% of the dosage as IR MPH and the remaining 50% in 3–4 hours.